 Once you find the property that you want to rent the Landlord may ask for a “holding deposit” to take the property off the market and reserve it for you.
 Before you pay a holding deposit make sure that you are certain you want to rent the property OR check to see if the deposit is refundable in the event you decide not to rent the unit.

-Choose your roommates wisely—you may be responsible for the full monthly rent even if your chosen roommate doesn’t return to Ann Arbor.
+Choose your roommates wisely – you may be responsible for the full monthly rent, even if your roommate doesn’t return to Ann Arbor.
 You cannot terminate your lease just because you and your roommate no longer want to live together.
-Almost every lease makes all of the tenants “jointly and severally liable.”
-That means each of the tenants is responsible for everything.
-If one tenant doesn’t pay rent, the other tenants are still fully responsible to the Landlord.
+Most leases require “joint and several” liability.
+This means that each of the tenants is responsible for all of the rent.
+If one tenant doesn’t pay, the other tenants are still fully responsible to the Landlord.
 Consider a roommate agreement to help address potential problems.

 Before you sign a lease have an attorney review it with you!

 READ THE LEASE CAREFULLY - It is important to carefully read all of the provisions in your lease before you sign it.
 Some important things to review include, but are not limited to: